 COVID-19 established its foothold in Africa in April 2020.
-The World Health Organization (WHO) issued interim guidance which encourage neglected tropical disease (NTD) elimination programmes to temporarily suspend community-based activities where COVID-19 transmission had begun.
+The World Health Organization (WHO) issued interim guidance which encouraged neglected tropical disease (NTD) elimination programs to temporarily suspend community-based activities where COVID-19 transmission had begun.

 Governments responded and interventions, including population-based surveys, mass drug administration (MDA), and active case finding, were soon suspended.
 This was important action during a period of great uncertainty.
-But as time passed people began wondering when NTD activities would resume .
-We wondered what kind of changes would be needed to ensure the safety of health workers and for communities and to get us back on schedule in terms of working towards elimination targets for diseases such as trachoma, river blindness, lymphatic filariasis and schistosomiasis.
+But as time passed people began wondering when NTD activities would resume.
+We wondered what kind of changes would be needed to ensure the safety of health workers and communities, and to get us back on schedule in terms of working towards elimination targets for diseases such as trachoma, river blindness, lymphatic filariasis and schistosomiasis.

-This ‘COVID-flex’ approach is playing a key part in the efforts to prevent local transmission from spreading in Africa, but is also helping to secure the conditions that lead to the safe resumption of community-based NTD activities.
-Community-based work is recognized as one of the most cost-effective ways to counter misinformation .
-Where risks can be mitigated, reengaging NTD community health workers and supervisors will not only help ensure NTD elimination goals are met, it will also help combat against new COVID-19 infections through a new hybrid approach of mutual benefit.
+This ‘COVID-flex’ approach is playing a key part in the efforts to prevent local transmission from spreading in Africa, and is also helping to secure the conditions that lead to the safe resumption of community-based NTD activities.
+Community-based work is recognized as one of the most cost-effective ways to counter misinformation.
+Where risks can be mitigated, reengaging NTD community health workers and supervisors will not only help ensure NTD elimination goals are met, it will also help combat new COVID-19 infections through a new hybrid approach of mutual benefit.

 Such an approach complements our overall aim to strengthen health systems, facilitate integration and cross sector collaboration, and “build back better”.
 It provides opportunities to strengthen integrated disease surveillance, improve the capacity of local supervisors to manage public health interventions, and facilitate the introduction of electronic data capture platforms to assist supervisors in ensuring what is planned is actually implemented.

-Community and school-based platforms pioneered by the NTD programme for the scale-up of MDA are increasingly playing an important role in integrated disease surveillance and promotion of intensified handwashing practices, sanitation, safe water provision; these are compatible health messages and activities that will help reduce transmission of both COVID-19 and NTDs.
+Community and school-based platforms pioneered by the NTD program for the scale-up of MDA are increasingly playing an important role in integrated disease surveillance and promotion of intensified handwashing practices, sanitation and safe water provision; these are compatible health messages and activities that will help reduce transmission of both COVID-19 and NTDs.

 Having initiated ‘COVID-19 Flex’ in endemic countries we are better informed about the new context within which NTD interventions will reside.
 One of the principles of public health and medicine is to “do no harm” and “leave no-one behind” and these tenets are jeopardised by a failure to resume the distribution of NTD treatments and morbidity management services.
 Both platforms have the ability to enhance a country response to the COVID-19 pandemic.

-So, as we work to help reinstate government NTD programmes, the challenge is to be even more innovative .
+So, as we work to help reinstate government NTD programs, the challenge is to be even more innovative.
 While we fight COVID-19 and aim to preserving NTD gains, there is potential to accelerate the interruption of NTDs and shorten the time frame for achieving elimination.

 About the author